-The bus does connect Hobart to Kettering, however it does not cross over to the island and there is no public transport once there.
+It is actually the Hobart to Kettering bus and does not cross over to the island.
+There is no public transport once there.

 The ferry accepts foot passengers (walk on passengers are free), but with no public transport it would be a case of hitching or possibly cycling thereafter?

 Getting from Hobart to Bruny Island on an organised Day Tour